 With practice, this will enable you to always go off trail without getting lost.

 How To Navigate By The Stars

-I personally haven't found this technique to be particularly helpful.
-I suspect it would be more helpful for navigating at sea when you don't have the benefits of topography & accumulated landscape knowledge.
+I personally haven’t found this technique to be particularly helpful in the forest.
+I suspect it would be more helpful for navigating at sea when you don’t have the benefits of topography & accumulated landscape knowledge.

-You can also find the four directions by looking at movement of the sun as I explained in the video.
+You can also find the four directions by looking at movement of the sun as I explained in the video above.